syncd010/AoC2021/README.md

 The intersection process could be a lot smarter, as it currently just produces all possible intersections, and there are obvious ways to reduce the number of cubes produced (join the cubes that have similar size at 2 of the dimensions and are at the same coordinates), but i let it rest.
 Maybe because of that i feel it runs kind of slowly - about 3 seconds.
 I tried using transients but it only got me a 5% improvement, so i decided to keep the simpler version.

 ## [Day 23](https://adventofcode.com/2021/day/23)
+So i got to use the generic search algorithms i made in day 15 on this day's uniform cost search.
+There were challenges in applying it, as neither representing the state of the problem nor generating the possible moves is straightforward.
+These two challenges are linked as usual, as different representations facilitate different aspects on the algorithm.
+In terms of representations there are 2 obvious choices: save only the location coordinates or save the whole map of the maze.
+I went with the latter, though i also had one version using the former (more on that later).
+With that, generating the successors based on possible moves was the main challenge, and it took some time to get right.
+In the end, i'm not completely happy with my solution, mainly because it takes too much time (about 100s).
+I already knew that the generic search algorithm wasn't optimized, and the code i arrived at feels a bit inefficient.
+To improve it i tried:
+- Using other representation for the state, namely saving only the locations of the elements.
+This led to cleaner code, but somehow it was slower (about 2x)...
+This is an issue with Clojure (or lack of experience), you seldom know if a given change is going to help performance wise, or if you get caught up in some trap that negates the whole effort...
+- Use A-Star search with a conservative estimated cost till end.
+I wasn't very hopeful that A-Star would help on this problem, and indeed it didn't - the explored nodes slightly decreased, but the added complexity more than made up for that improvement, and the final runtime was worse than a simple cost search.
+In the end, as as happened a few times already, i let the initial solution be, though not happy with its performance.

 ## [Day 24](https://adventofcode.com/2021/day/24)